-The Halmos College of Natural Sciences and Oceanography (HCNSO) offers a doctorate degree (Ph.D.) in Oceanography (with emphasis on Marine Biology or Physical Oceanography) and Master of Science (M.S.) degrees in Biological Sciences, Marine Biology, Coastal Zone Management (online or onsite), and Marine Environmental Sciences.
-Joint M.S. degrees can be obtained in Marine Biology and Coastal Zone Management; Marine Biology and Marine Environmental Sciences; Marine Biology and Physical Oceanography; and Coastal Zone Management and Marine Environmental Sciences.
+The Halmos College of Natural Sciences and Oceanography (HCNSO) offers a doctorate degree (Ph.D.) in Oceanography (with emphasis on Marine Biology or Physical Oceanography) and Master of Science (M.S.) degree in Biological Science (concentration in Health Studies, or research track), and Marine Science (with concentrations in Marine Biology, Coastal Zone Management, or Marine Environmental Sciences).
+Joint concentrations in the Marine Science degree can be obtained by taking an additional three courses in the additional area.
 A graduate certificate in Computational Molecular Biology is offered.
 More information about the certificate can be found in section 3.8 of this catalog.

 This catalog provides guidelines and rules to assist the student in fulfilling the academic requirements of the M.S. and Ph.D. degrees.
-The marine science M.S. majors and the Ph.D. course of study contain a common core of five courses (Physical Oceanography, Marine Ecosystems, Marine Geology, Marine Chemistry, and Biostatistics) that provides an overview and foundation in the ocean sciences.
-The Biological Sciences require five core courses (Marine Genomics, Scientific Communication and Grant Writing, Biodiversity, Biostatistics, and Scientific Method and Experimental Design).
+The marine science M.S. major and the Ph.D. course of study contain a common core of six courses (Physical Oceanography, Marine Ecosystems, Marine Geology, Marine Chemistry, Biostatistics, and Scientific Communication) that provides an overview and foundation in the ocean sciences.
+The Biological Sciences require five core courses (Marine Genomics, Scientific Communication, Biodiversity, Biostatistics, and Scientific Method and Experimental Design).
 Specialty and tutorial courses provide depth in each program.
 The HCNSO operates on a trimester system.
-The Fall and Winter semesters are split into 12- and 4-week sessions.
-The summer semester is 12 weeks in length.
+The Fall and Winter semesters are split into one 16 week term- and two 8-week sessions.
+The summer semester is 14 weeks in length.